-1.3 Action Potentials
+1.4 Action Potentials

 The information transmitted by a nerve is called an action potential (AP).
 APs are caused by an exchange of ions across the neuron membrane and an AP is a temporary change in the membrane potential that is transmitted along the axon.
 It is usually initiated in the cell body and normally travels in one direction.
-The membrane potential depolarizes (becomes more positive), producing a spike.
-After the peak of the spike the membrane repolarizes (becomes more negative).
+The membrane potential depolarizes (becomes more positive) producing a spike.
+After the spike reaches its peak amplitude the membrane repolarizes (becomes more negative).
 The potential becomes more negative than the resting potential and then returns to normal.
 The action potentials of most nerves last between 5 and 10 milliseconds.
-Figure 1.2 shows an example AP.